Thiruvisanallur Sivayoginathar Temple

-There are many inscriptions associated with the temple indicating contributions from Cholas, Thanjavur Nayaks and Thanjavur Maratha kingdom.
+There are many inscriptions associated with the temple indicating contributions from pandiyas Cholas, Thanjavur Nayaks and Thanjavur Marathas.
 The oldest parts of the present masonry structure were built during the Chola dynasty in the 9th century, while later expansions, are attributed to later periods, up to the Thanjavur Nayaks during the 16th century.

 The temple house a five-tiered gateway tower known as gopurams.
 The temple has numerous shrines, with those of Sivayoginathar and Soundaranayagi being the most prominent.
 The temple complex houses many halls and three precincts.
-The temple has six daily rituals at various times from 6:30 a.m. to 9 p.m., and five yearly festivals on its calendar.
-The Aippasi Brahmostavam festival when the sacred marriage of the presiding deity is performed, is the major festival in the temple.
+The temple has four daily rituals at various times from 7:30 a.m to 12 noon, 4:30 p.m to 7:30 p.m, and five yearly festivals on its calendar.
+The Aippasi mahothsavam festival when the deities of pancha moorthi 1.
+Vinayaka, 2. valli devasena sametha subramanya, 3. somaskanda, 4. amman and 5. chandikeshwarar all five (pancha moorthis going to river cauvery for theerthavaari) is the major festival in the temple.
 The temple is now maintained and administered by Hindu Religious and Charitable Endowments Department of the Government of Tamil Nadu.